-Last Updated on January 10, 2023 by Circular Guru
+Last Updated on August 2, 2023 by Shahzad Arsi

 The graphics card market is a turbulent and constantly evolving one, with GPU manufacturers striving to create cards that provide exceptional performance.
 Two of Nvidia’s most popular high-end GPUs are the GTX series and RTX series.

 Both boast numerous features and technologies designed to maximize their capabilities for gaming; however, what precisely distinguishes these two models?
 In this blog post, we shall examine the distinctions between Nvidia’s GTX and RTX offerings so you may more easily decide which model best fits your gaming PC setup!